We use cookies

 Spans

-By default, Hatchet creates spans at the following points in the lifecycle of a workflow run:
+By default, Hatchet creates spans at the following points in the lifecycle of a task run:

-2. When a worker handles a task event, like starting running the task or cancelling the task
+2. When a worker handles a task event, such as starting to run the task or cancelling the task

-In addition, you’ll get a handful of attributes set (prefixed by hatchet.) on the task run events, such as the workflow name and the worker id, as well as success / failure states, and so on.
+In addition, you’ll get a handful of attributes set (prefixed by hatchet.) on the task run events, such as the task name and the worker ID, as well as success/failure states, and so on.